wanghemath/MATH5110Book/README.md

 This repository contains the online interactive book for **MATH 5110: Applied Linear Algebra and Matrix Analysis**.

-This book is an applied, story-driven introduction to **linear algebra and matrix analysis** for graduate students.
+This book is an applied, story-driven introduction to **linear algebra and matrix analysis** for graduate students in **[MS Applied Mathematics](https://graduate.northeastern.edu/programs/ms-applied-mathematics/master-of-science-in-applied-mathematics/)** and **[MS Statistics](https://graduate.northeastern.edu/programs/ms-statistics/master-of-science-in-statistics/)** at **Northeastern University**.
 It begins with the concrete problem of solving linear equations, then gradually uncovers the deeper structures behind the computations: vector spaces, linear transformations, bases, coordinates, eigenvectors, inner products, projections, factorizations, spectral theory, and modern applications in data science and AI.

 The guiding idea is:

 > Linear algebra is the language of structure, computation, geometry, data, and modern intelligent systems.

 ---

 ## What makes this book different